 The Song to the Earth

-Cruel and oppressive, the Masters rule over the three lands; a race of tall, pale people who believe the blood of gods runs in their veins.
+The Stone Dance of the Chameleon is a Low Fantasy trilogy by Ricardo Pinto.
+It is notable for being extremely dark and featuring no magic at all.Cruel and oppressive, the Masters rule over the three lands; a race of tall, pale people who believe the blood of gods runs in their veins.
 Carnelian is a Master but, having grown up in exile, he has the unusual trait of mercy.
 When his father is called back to the capitol Osrakum to oversee the election of a new God Emperor, he finds himself plunged into a web of intrigue and deceit.The Stone Dance of the Chameleon consists of the following books:

 The Standing Dead

 The Third God

 This trilogy provides examples of: